echopen/PRJ-medtec_kit/electronic/daughter_boards/DB-motor_control/DB-motor_control_v3/readme.md

 ## Remarks
 [BOM](./src/DB-motor_control_v2.csv)

-This daughter board is for driving stepper motor MDL-motor_v2.
+This daughter board is for driving stepper motor MDL-motor_v2 and generate the command pulse for the pulser.
 An arduino is pluged on socket P6 and P7, a stepper driver [pololu A4988](./doc/pololu_a4988.pdf) is plugged on socket P3 and P4 and stepper motor is plugged on socket P5.
 Socket P2 is used to connect the RedPitaya with this daughter_board.
 Instruction about the orientation of them is writen on the PCB.

 Connector P2 is link to RedPitaya such on following image.